slalom/dataops-docs/labs/intro.md

 - Mac OSX: [docs.dataops.tk/brew](https://docs.dataops.tk/brew)
 - Windows: [docs.dataops.tk/choco](https://docs.dataops.tk/choco)

+## Fork your own personal copy of the repo

+> TIP: A "fork" of a repo is a full and complete copy of the upstream code, which we can then safely update with our own changes.
+The upstream repo ("the upstream" for short) will not be affected by any of our changes in the fork, and we do not require any special permissions on the upstream repo in order to fork it.

-## Clone this repo and open in VS Code
+## Clone your repo and open it in VS Code

-1. Navigate to [github.com/slalom-ggp/dataops-docs](https://github.com/slalom-ggp/dataops-docs) and select `Clone or Download` > `Open in Desktop`.
+1. Navigate to your new fork in GitHub and select `Clone or Download` > `Open in Desktop`.
+(DO NOT select `Download Zip`, as this will not properly register the git repo for changes.)
 2. Follow the wizard to clone the repo to your local machine.
 If this is the first time you've used GitHub Desktop, you might want to override the default clone location.
 (Creating a new folder named `Source` is generally a good idea, e.g. `c:\Source` or `c:\Files\Source`)
 3. Open the newly cloned `dataops-docs` folder in VS Code.
 If you don't see an `Open in VS Code` option in GitHub Desktop, you can launch VS Code directly and select `Open Folder`.
 4. The first time you open the repo, VS Code should prompt you to install recommended plugins.
 Review the recommendations and then install each one.
 These add recommended functionality to VS Code for this project, each developer has similar user interface and similar development experience.